LA City Council uges MLB to award 2017, 2018 World Series titles to Dodgers over sign-stealing scandal

-(CNN)The Los Angeles City Council passed a resolution on Tuesday urging Major League Baseball to revoke the World Series titles from the Boston Red Sox and the Houston Astros and reward them to the LA Dodgers instead.
+(CNN)The Los Angeles City Council passed a resolution Tuesday urging Major League Baseball to revoke the World Series titles from the Boston Red Sox and the Houston Astros and award them to the LA Dodgers instead.

-The council's move comes one week after the MLB found that the Houston Astros cheated during their 2017 championship season by creating a system that decoded and communicated the opposing teams' pitching signs.
+The council's move comes one week after MLB found that the Houston Astros cheated during their 2017 championship season by creating a system that decoded and communicated the opposing teams' pitching signs.

 The Astros' manager and general manager were suspended as a result.
 The Boston Red Sox are also being investigated for similar cheating accusations.

-"We don't know whether [the Dodgers] would have won or lost in a fair fight.
+"We don't know whether (the Dodgers) would have won or lost in a fair fight.
 But we know they were cheated out of a real shot at a championship.
-This country needs to receive a message that cheating is not okay," said Councilman Paul Koretz, one of the authors of the resolution.
+This country needs to receive a message that cheating is not OK," said Councilman Paul Koretz, one of the authors of the resolution.

 "We want it to be clear that this city spoke up for its team," echoed Councilman Gil Cedillo, the other author of the resolution.
-"Cheating is not okay.
+"Cheating is not OK.
 Let's play ball.
 Let's go Dodgers."

 Before the vote, Councilman Bob Blumenfield said the motion went too far in saying the title should be awarded to the Dodgers.
 "We should focus on the 2020 season," Blumenfield said.